SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{hree}-dimension light detection and ranging (LiDAR) can directly capture accurate and dense scene structure information in a large range and thus has become one of the mainstream sensors in outdoor robots and autonomous driving fields.
-An odometry utilizing only 3D LiDAR \cite{zhang2014loam, zhang2017low, shan2018lego, wang2020intensity, deschaud2018imls, dellenbach2022ct, behley2018efficient} has the ability to estimate accurate pose in most scenarios, and transform the point clouds collected at different times to a unified coordinate system.
-However, there are still the two main problems in LiDAR-only odometry: 1) Most, if not all, existing LiDAR odometry rely on the Iterative Closest Point (ICP) algorithm \cite{sharp2002icp, low2004linear, segal2009generalized} for pose estimation while the accuracy of ICP largely depends on the initial motion value which could be unreliable and in turn yield inaccurate pose estimation.
+Three-dimension light detection and ranging (LiDAR) can directly capture accurate and dense scene structure information in a large range and thus has become one of the mainstream sensors in outdoor robots and autonomous driving fields.
+An odometry utilizing only 3D LiDAR \cite{zhang2014loam, zhang2017low, shan2018lego, behley2018efficient, wang2021f, deschaud2018imls, dellenbach2022ct} has the ability to estimate accurate pose in most scenarios, and transform the point clouds collected at different times to a unified coordinate system.
+However, there are still the two main problems in LiDAR-only odometry: 1) Most, if not all, existing LiDAR odometry rely on the Iterative Closest Point algorithm for pose estimation while an inaccurate initial motion value can largely increase the time consumption.
 2) For scenes without rich geometric structure information, the commonly used point-to-plane ICP algorithm usually fails due to lack of sufficiently reliable constraints for pose estimation.
 Introducing Inertial Measurement Unit (IMU) as an additional sensor is a promising solution to address the above two problems with little memory and time consumption.